Neil Young: Increased environmental activism and Promise of the Real (2010s)

 On September 8, 2017, Young released Hitchhiker, a studio LP recorded on August 11, 1976, at Indigo Studios in Malibu.
 The album features ten songs that Young recorded accompanied by acoustic guitar or piano.
-While different versions of most of the songs have been previously released, the new album will include two never-before-released songs: "Hawaii" and "Give Me Strength", which Young has occasionally performed live.
+While different versions of most of the songs have been previously released, the album includes two never-before-released songs: "Hawaii" and "Give Me Strength", which Young has occasionally performed live.

-On July 4, 2017, Young released the song "Children of Destiny" which would appear on his next album.
-On November 3, 2017, Young released "Already Great", a song from The Visitor, an album he recorded with Promise of the Real and released on December 1, 2017.
+On July 4, 2017, Young released the song "Children of Destiny", which appeared on his next album.
+On November 3, 2017, he released "Already Great", a song from The Visitor, an album he recorded with Promise of the Real and released on December 1, 2017.

-On December 1, 2017, Young performed live in Omemee, Ontario, Canada, a town he had lived in as a child.

 On Record Store Day, April 21, 2018, Warner Records released a two-vinyl LP special edition of Roxy: Tonight's the Night Live, a double live album of a show that Young performed in September 1973 at the Roxy in West Hollywood, with the Santa Monica Flyers.
-The album is labeled as "Volume 05" in Young's Performance Series.
+The album is labeled "Volume 05" in Young's Performance Series.

-On October 19, 2018, Young released a live version of his song "Campaigner", an excerpt from a forthcoming archival live album titled Songs for Judy, which features solo performances recorded during a November 1976 tour with Crazy Horse.
-It will be the first release from his new label Shakey Pictures Records.
+On October 19, 2018, Young released a live version of his song "Campaigner", an excerpt from a forthcoming archival live album, Songs for Judy, which features solo performances recorded during a November 1976 tour with Crazy Horse.
+It was the first release from his new label Shakey Pictures Records.

-In November 2018, shortly after his home had been destroyed by the California wildfire, Young criticized President Donald Trump's stance on climate change.

 In December 2018, Young criticized the promoters of a London show for selecting Barclays Bank as a sponsor.
-Young objected to the bank's association with fossil fuels.
-Young explained that he was trying to rectify the situation by finding a different sponsor.
+He objected to the bank's association with fossil fuels.
+Young said he was trying to rectify the situation by finding a different sponsor.

-On August 19, 2019, Neil Young and Crazy Horse announced the forthcoming release later in August 2019 of the new song "Rainbow of Colors", the first single from the album Colorado, Young's first new record with the band in seven years, since 2012's Psychedelic Pill.
-Young, multi-instrumentalist Nils Lofgren, bassist Billy Talbot and drummer Ralph Molina recorded the new album with Young's co-producer, John Hanlon, in spring 2019.
-The 10 new songs are ranging from around 3 minutes to over 13 minutes.
-Colorado was released on October 25, 2019 on Reprise Records.
+On August 19, 2019, Young and Crazy Horse announced the release later that month of the song "Rainbow of Colors", the first single from the album Colorado, Young's first new record with the band since 2012's Psychedelic Pill.
+Young, multi-instrumentalist Nils Lofgren, bassist Billy Talbot and drummer Ralph Molina recorded the album with Young's co-producer, John Hanlon, in spring 2019.
+Colorado was released on October 25, 2019, on Reprise Records.
 On August 30, 2019, Young unveiled "Milky Way", the first song from Colorado, a love ballad he had performed several times at concerts – both solo acoustic and with Promise of the Real.